osageev/osageev.github.io/drafts/introducing-smartlooper.md

 ---
 layout: post
-title: "Feeling Groovy: A Musician-designed Smart Looper"
+title: Introducing A Musician-Designed Smart Looper
 date: 2025-06-14
-excerpt: "Introducing SmartLooper — a musician-first AI tool that’s creative, expressive, and fun to play with."
+excerpt: Introducing SmartLooper — a musician-first AI tool that’s creative, expressive, and fun to play with.
 ---

 <!-- ![A Piano](/assets/images/dk.jpeg) -->